Uncategorized

 • Proper Registration: Adjust the register of the text to the requested genre, determining the vocabulary and connectors to use.

-• Vocabulary and Grammatical Structures: The evaluation considers the diversity of vocabulary and the correct application of grammatical structures.
+• Vocabulary and Grammatical Structures: The assessment considers the diversity of vocabulary and the correct application of grammatical structures.

 • Respect for the Slogan: Create a text with clear and simple arguments, respecting the type of text required.

-• Expression of Arguments and Examples: Demonstrate your command of English by constructing solid arguments and avoid complex ideas.
-Clear examples and arguments strengthen your text.
+• Expression of Arguments and Examples: Demonstrate your command of English by constructing solid arguments and avoiding complex ideas.
+Clear examples and arguments strengthen your writing.

 • Text Script: Prepare a script before you start writing to ensure a solid structure and focus on the main ideas.

-• Time Organization: Distribute your writing time according to the duration of the exercise.
-Dedicate specific minutes to each part and reserve time for review.
+• Time Management: Distribute your writing time according to the length of the exercise.
+Dedicate specific minutes to each section and reserve time for revision.

-• Respect for Extension: Adjust the length of your text as directed.
+• Respect for the Extension: Adjust the length of your text according to the instructions.
 Avoid excessive brevity or excessive length.

 Chapter 2: Types of Texts for Writing: Genres